 In accordance with the Family Educational Rights to Privacy Act (FERPA) of 1974, Arcadia protects the confidentiality of student information.
 MORE.

-Today begins the Withdrawal Period from Fall 2015 courses!
+Today, Tuesday, February 2nd begins the Withdrawal Period from Spring 2016 courses!